ekala-project/eka-ci/DESIGN.md

 PR check information.
 The other interface will be a web SPA which acts as review portal for maintainers to easily review PRs.

+## EkaCI, Conceptual design

+EkaCI works by creating a global addressed space for visted Nix derivations.
+These derivations are treated as unique builds across all repositories or time.
+This allows us to "cache" build results of a drv without having to associate with a particular commit, repository or package.

+EkaCI is designed to be an actor-based service, generally there is an actor ("service") per responsibility.
+This allows for good asynchronosity of logic flow, especially when much of the business logic is event based (e.g. webhooks, builds, gates, etc).

 ## EkaCI, the CI experience

 "As a PR Author, I would like to be informed as to when my PR fails eval, its build, or causes regressions"